polettix/epan/README.md

     $ epan index -t dists
     $ tar cvf dists.tar dists

+Well, put like this the second and third lines can just be synthesized as:

+    $ epan add -t dists $(<modlist)

+but you get the idea.
+The directory with the modules might be the byproduct of invoking `carton` instead (in which case you would end up with a sub-directory `cache`).

-then carry dists.tar with you, at which point you can:
+Anyway, you can then carry dists.tar with you, at which point you can:

     $ cpanm --mirror file://$YOURPATH --mirror-only Mod1 Mod2 ...

+This command expects the target directory to exist and will complain otherwise.

 ## `inject`